Learnemy/website/content/post/how-to-overcome-cultural-language-differences-and-scale-a-devrel-program.md

 **Pro-tip:** Read up about the developer and cultural landscape before you visit a new market.
 High-level information like major cultural practices, mobile usage, connectivity challenges, and payment modes are easily found on most of the markets with a sizeable amount of developers.

 [![Alt Text](https://res.cloudinary.com/practicaldev/image/fetch/s--tgPM4xaT--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://dev-to-uploads.s3.amazonaws.com/i/pmx57hozuxc38632ycdg.png)](https://res.cloudinary.com/practicaldev/image/fetch/s--tgPM4xaT--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://dev-to-uploads.s3.amazonaws.com/i/pmx57hozuxc38632ycdg.png)

-    The only time the host printed a banner for me.
-I regret not asking if I could keep it.

 ### 2. Learn from the locals